 Eating and Drinking

 Atlanta has so many great restaurants that it’s impossible to narrow them down to just a few.
+The brunch places deserve a list of their own!
 You can find delicious food in several different categories: touristy but still great, fine dining, casual and international.

 Polaris– Located in the iconic blue-domed building in the Hyatt Regency downtown, this restaurant was once visited by Jim Morrison.
 It closed for many years, but reopened recently with a new menu, while keeping favorites like the peach daiquiri.
 Take in the views as it rotates over the course of 30 minutes.